Muukid/muBytecode/README.md

 **0x80 - move (src_dt, src_val, dst_dt, dst_val)** : An executed command that moves the given source value to the destination address.

-**0x81 - add (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that adds the two source values together and stores the result in the destination address.
+**0x81 - add (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that adds the two source values together and stores the result in the destination address.

-**0x82 - subtract (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that subtracts source value 1 from source value 0 and stores the result in the destination address.
+**0x82 - subtract (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that subtracts source value 1 from source value 0 and stores the result in the destination address.

-**0x83 - multiply (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that multiplies the two source values together and stores the result in the destination address.
+**0x83 - multiply (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that multiplies the two source values together and stores the result in the destination address.

-**0x84 - divide (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that divides source value 1 by source value 2 and stores the result in the destination address.
+**0x84 - divide (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that divides source value 1 by source value 2 and stores the result in the destination address.

-**0x85 - modulo (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that divides source value 1 by source value 2 and stores the remainder in the destination address.
+**0x85 - modulo (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that divides source value 1 by source value 2 and stores the remainder in the destination address.

 **0x86 - bitwise NOT (src_dt, src_val, dst_dt, dst_val)** : An executed command that performs a bitwise NOT operation on the source value and stores the result in the destination address.

-**0x87 - bitwise AND (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that performs a bitwise AND operation between the two source values and stores the result in the destination address.
+**0x87 - bitwise AND (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that performs a bitwise AND operation between the two source values and stores the result in the destination address.

-**0x88 - bitwise OR (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that performs a bitwise OR operation between the two source values and stores the result in the destination address.
+**0x88 - bitwise OR (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that performs a bitwise OR operation between the two source values and stores the result in the destination address.

-**0x89 - bitwise XOR (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that performs a bitwise XOR operation between the two source values and stores the result in the destination address.
+**0x89 - bitwise XOR (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that performs a bitwise XOR operation between the two source values and stores the result in the destination address.

-**0x8A - bitwise left shift (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that shifts source value 0 by source value 1 bits left and stores the result in the destination address.
+**0x8A - bitwise left shift (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that shifts source value 0 by source value 1 bits left and stores the result in the destination address.

-**0x8B - bitwise right shift (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that shifts source value 0 by source value 1 bits right and stores the result in the destination address.
+**0x8B - bitwise right shift (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that shifts source value 0 by source value 1 bits right and stores the result in the destination address.

 #### 0x9_ - conditional storing

-**0x90 - equal (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that stores whether or not source value 1 and source value 2 equal each other in the destination address.
+**0x90 - equal (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that stores whether or not source value 1 and source value 2 equal each other in the destination address.

-**0x91 - not equal (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that stores whether or not source value 1 and source value 2 don't equal each other in the destination address.
+**0x91 - not equal (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that stores whether or not source value 1 and source value 2 don't equal each other in the destination address.

-**0x92 - less (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that stores whether or not source value 1 is less than source value 2 in the destination address.
+**0x92 - less (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that stores whether or not source value 1 is less than source value 2 in the destination address.

-**0x93 - less equal (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that stores whether or not source value 1 is less than or equal to source value 2 in the destination address.
+**0x93 - less equal (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that stores whether or not source value 1 is less than or equal to source value 2 in the destination address.

-**0x94 - greater (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** :  An executed command that stores whether or not source value 1 is greater than source value 2 in the destination address.
+**0x94 - greater (src_dt, src0_val, src1_val, dst_dt, dst_ad)** :  An executed command that stores whether or not source value 1 is greater than source value 2 in the destination address.

-**0x95 - greater equal (src0_dt, src0_val, src1_dt, src1_val, dst_dt, dst_val)** : An executed command that stores whether or not source value 1 is greater than or equal to source value 2 in the destination address.
+**0x95 - greater equal (src_dt, src0_val, src1_val, dst_dt, dst_ad)** : An executed command that stores whether or not source value 1 is greater than or equal to source value 2 in the destination address.

 #### 0xA_ - conditional control flow